Vault108/uptime-kuma/CONTRIBUTING.md

 # Project Styles

-I personally do not like something need to learn so much and need to config so much before you can finally start the app.
+I personally do not like something you need to learn so much about or need to config so much before you can finally start the app.

 - Easy to install for non-Docker users, no native build dependency is needed (at least for x86_64), no extra config, no extra effort to get it run
 - Single container for Docker users, no very complex docker-composer file.
 Just map the volume and expose the port, then good to go